Gomphidius roseus - Rosy Spike

 Gills

-Although a boletoid species, Gomphidius roseus has thick gills rather than pores.
-Deeply decurrent, the gills are pale grey, eventually turning mouse grey as the fruiting body ages.
+Although a boletales species, Gomphidius roseus has thick gills rather than pores.
+Deeply decurrent, the gills are pale grey, eventually turning mouse grey (as seen in the picture on the left) as the fruitbody ages.

 Stem